jschneier/django-storages/docs/backends/amazon-S3.rst

     Name of the AWS S3 region to use (eg. eu-west-1)

 ``AWS_S3_USE_SSL`` (optional: default is ``True``)
-    Whether or not to use SSL when connecting to S3.
+    Whether or not to use SSL when connecting to S3, this is passed to the boto3 session resource constructor.

 ``AWS_S3_VERIFY`` (optional: default is ``None``)
     Whether or not to verify the connection to S3.
 Can be set to False to not verify certificates or a path to a CA cert bundle.